-Microsoft Outlook For Mac Update
+- Microsoft Outlook For Mac Updates

 Microsoft has finally started rolling out their long-awaited major update to Outlook the MacOS.